DukeBlue: Android Manual Setup

 Please contact the OIT Service Desk if you need further assistance: http://oit.duke.edu/help.

-Article Number: KB0026036
+Article number: KB0026036